liamoconnor87/VisitGotham/README.md

 Deployment
 ==========

 Github Pages was used to deploy this website.
-In ordee to do thid you will need to take the necessary steps;
+In order to do this you will need to take the following steps;

 >- Go to the Github website and log in or create an account.
 You will need an account in order to create a repository for your website.
 >- Log in to your account.